hilbix/passfd/README.md

 `passfd` also solves the problem where you cannot pass an FD via `exec()` for some reason.
 For example if "parent" wants to pass something to "grandchild", but "child" closes all FDs in between.

-`passfd` has 3 modes: in/pipe/out
+`passfd` has 4 modes: direct/in/pipe/out

+- Mode "direct" means: Create a socket and pass this to some already open other unix socket
-- Passing "in" means, send one or more FDs of the current process to a unix socket
+- Mode "in" means:     Send one or more FDs of the current process to a (new) unix socket
-- Passing means, receive one or more FDs from one socket and pass them to another socket
+- Mode "pipe" means:   Receive one or more FDs from (new) socket and pass them to (open) socket
-- Passing "out" means, receive one or more FDs and exec a program which then can use them
+- Mode "out" means:    Receive one or more FDs and exec a program which then can use them

 	passfd modifiers mode socket fds.. -- command args..